sgebb/bussin/README.md

    - **Azure Service Bus Data Sender** - To send messages
    - **Azure Service Bus Data Owner** - For full access (delete, purge, dead-letter operations)

-The app will prompt you to sign in with your Microsoft account and request consent for Azure Resource Manager access to discover your Service Bus resources.
+### Authentication Flow

+The app requires consent for two separate Azure AD resources:

+1. **Azure Management API** - Granted at initial login to browse your Service Bus resources
+2. **Azure Service Bus API** - Requested via popup after login for message operations

+This two-step consent is required because Azure AD doesn't allow requesting multiple resources in a single OAuth flow.
+When you first sign in, you'll grant Management API access.
+After login, the home page will show a consent warning with a "Grant Permission" button that opens a popup for Service Bus access.

 ## Features